Lucretia/orenda/docs/notes/what-i-want.md

 * A replacement for Ada, but adhering to the same principles.
 * A readable, nice syntax.
 Wirthian style with other influences.
+* Like other people developing languages, I want get pleasure from developing software again.
 * Small core language containing orthogonal concepts.
 * Highly portable.
 * Concurrency / parallelism capabilities baked into the language.